Waste | Race to Zero Waste | New2U | Food Waste | Recycling | Energy & Water

 The food waste stream accepts FOOD WASTE ONLY.

-No containers or packaging of any kind. - Bring yourself fully up to speed by completing the UMass Waste Quiz
+No containers or packaging of any kind.
+Napkins and coffee filters are okay. - Bring yourself up to speed on what waste goes where and why it matters in the UMass Waste Guidelines E-Book.

 Why Bother?